UCAS Application for Medical Schools

 When should I apply?

-UCAS applications open in mid September 2014 for courses commencing September or October 2015.
-The deadline for UCAS applications is the 15th October 2014 at 18:00 for medicine.
-It is essential that your application reaches UCAS by this date.
+UCAS applications open in mid September.
+The deadline for UCAS applications is the 15th October for medicine.
+It is essential that your application is submitted UCAS by this date.

 How many universities can I apply to?

 You can apply to only 4 medical courses per year (rather than the standard 5 for other degrees).
 However, you can use the one remaining place on your form for courses other than medicine.
 This 5th choice is designed to give you a back-up if you don't gain a place at any of the four medical schools you applied to.
 Students either choose a subject they would like to do instead of medicine such as Biochemistry etc or some students leave it blank if they know they wont take the back-up option and will reapply the following year.

 Do the universities that I've applied for know which other universities I've applied to?

 No. Each university that you have applied to does not know which other universities you have applied to.
 However, if you apply to more than one course at the same university, they will know that you have applied to two of their courses.

 How much does it cost to apply?